-This 21-year-old family-run restaurant is the place to go for fine dining in an upscale yet hip setting.
-It is located in a historic building that once housed a department store — notice the tin-pressed ceiling as you take a front-row seat to the action on Main Street or the open kitchen.
+This established family-run restaurant is the place to go for fine dining in an upscale yet hip setting.
+350 Main is located in a historic building that once housed a department store — notice the tin-pressed ceiling as you take a front-row seat to the action on Main Street or the open kitchen.
 Start with a signature cocktail or a bottle from the Wine Spectator-awarded list.
-Then order from a diverse menu of simple, classic and comfortable cuisine (local and sustainable food is sourced from the Wasatch Mountains whenever possible).
-The Rocky Mountain trout entrée is a local favorite, but there is something for everyone, even gluten-free diners, on this menu.
-The space is well-suited for all, from large groups out for a celebratory dinner to couples looking for an intimate meal by the fireplace to friends meeting up for drinks and tapas at the bar.
+Then order from a diverse menu of traditionally prepared, classic and comfortable cuisine locally sourced when possible.
+The Rocky Mountain trout entrée is a local favorite, but there is something for everyone on the menu, including gluten-free options.
+The space is well suited for large groups with private dining options to intimate dining in large cozy booths.
+The summer months are a special treat as the large picture windows facing Main Street are flung open to let in the fresh mountain air and let you dine alfresco.

 Since 1983, Baja Cantina has been serving affordable Mexican cuisine in a family-friendly environment at the base of Park City Mountain Resort.
 After a day of playing in the snow, stop in for lunch or dinner to warm up inside the quaint and festive bar and restaurant.
 The bar is fully stocked with a large selection of tequilas and a margarita menu to match.
 For the daring: Try a Coronita tipped over into any margarita for a memorable (or not so memorable!) libation.
 Start with the cantina taquitos or chicken flautas, both local favorites, and order from a full menu of classic Mexican fare.
 Baja Cantina serves fresh fish tacos daily and also has a menu for los niños.
 This long-standing Park City establishment will satisfy everyone’s Mexican craving.

 Find the best barbecue in the West at Bandits’ Grill & Bar.
 The famed family-owned barbecue destination has become a legendary spot for savory wood-fired staples in Park City, making it an ideal choice for families and friends, as well as locals and tourists alike.
 Enjoy rotisserie-smoked ribs and mouthwatering seafood and steaks, plus fresh salads, wraps and delicious sandwiches.
 For those on the go, speedy lunch specials are also available, and Bandits’ boasts the friendliest — not to mention tastiest — post-work hangout.
 If you’re feeding a large crowd, Bandits’ has you covered.
-They offer full-service catering and can accommodate parties and large groups downstairs in the Hide Out.
+It offers full-service catering and can accommodate parties and large groups downstairs in the Hide Out.
 Come hungry and leave happy.
+The Hideout Bar is open late every night with late-night BBQ offerings.

 Fried chicken and beer.
 Is there anything better?
 The owner of Sammy’s Bistro proves affordable food can be delicious with his new concept, Bird & Barley.
 Serving Southern fried chicken, ribs, rotisserie chicken and beer, this place is about tasty comfort food in a casual setting.
 Choose to eat at the restaurant or take your food to-go.
 With family style options and pricing (their eight-piece fried chicken is a steal at $28), Bird & Barley is the perfect choice if you want a home-cooked meal but don’t feel like cooking.
 The $9.95 plate meal comes with a meat and two sides, like macaroni and cheese, broccoli slaw or roasted beets.
 Don’t eat meat?
 The vegetarian plate comes with three sides, or “put a bird on” any salad for a lighter meal.
 If you’re a beer aficionado, then Bird & Barley is a must-stop, with some exclusive brews, such as Wasatch Brewery’s Jalapeno Cream Ale.

 Located in a historic home on Main Street, Bistro 412 serves seasonal French dishes in a cozy American bistro setting.
-Chef Adam Ross has been instrumental over the years in keeping the menu fresh and the food quality high.
-Using sustainably raised meats, poultry and seafood, and as much locally sourced produce as possible, Bistro 412 features delicious gastronomic delights such as braised lamb shank, curried mussels, beef bourguignon and pan-seared duck.
-Intimate seating and French flair provide the perfect ambiance for a great meal, a romantic date night or an entertaining night out with friends.
-During the winter months, this cozy dining room is ideal for an intimate dinner.
-Enjoy live entertainment weekly in the Bistro 412 Bar upstairs, where you can also enjoy the same delicious menu for dinner, a lighter selection and one of the largest liquor selections in Utah.
+Using sustainably raised meats, poultry and seafood, and as much locally sourced produce as possible, Bistro 412 features delicious gastronomic delights such as lamb lollipops, curried mussels, beef bourguignonne and cast-iron duck.
+Intimate seating and French flair provide the perfect ambience for a great meal, a romantic date night or an entertaining night out with friends.
+Enjoy live entertainment weekly in the Bistro 412 Bar upstairs, where you can also enjoy the same delicious menu for dinner, a bar menu with a lighter selection of foods and one of the largest liquor selections in Utah.

 Tapas are popular for a good reason.
 They always encourage socializing, because the focus is not on a full meal set before you, but on the ability to share many tasty plates throughout one dinner.
 Bodega on Main fills that void for Park City.
 A summer vacation to Spain inspired restaurateurs Nicholas Smurthwaite and Paola Bello to open this modern-style Spanish tapas bar that mixes traditional plates with new twists.
 Just steps from Main Street, this lively outpost is a superb choice for a night out, whether that’s a large gathering or an intimate date.
 The concept is simple: good food, drinks and great service in a relaxing setting.
 Favorites include clams, calamari, lamb lollipops, croquettes and the only paella in town.
 A healthy wine list includes several Spanish wines.
 The rustic and welcoming vibe is achieved through the use of wood planks and metal — it’s both hip and cozy at the same time.